wilsonmar/oss-perf/jenkins.md

    These are explained eleswhere.

-0. Escape the page by click the <strong>Coverage Trend</strong> link at the left menu.
+0. Escape the page by clicking another menu item, the <strong>Coverage Trend</strong> link at the left menu.

-   It does not display if the add-on is not installed.
+   It does not display much if the add-on is not installed.

 0. Click the "Last build" under Permanlinks.
 Notice it is a generic link for the link at the top of the Build History at the left.